4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

 <details>
     <summary>We might however.. have done more harm than good.</summary>
     <span style="font-size:13px;" class="info">
       It was only long after the trip that we realized we wrapped the emergency blanket the wrong way.
-The insulating layer outside instead of inside. lol.
+The insulating layer was on the outside instead of inside. lol.
       <br><br>
       But hey, she's well and alive now so all's good!
     </span>